 View a mind-boggling array of artifacts from 5,000 years of Costa Mesa history — from the first peoples to the City of the Arts — at the Costa Mesa Historical Society Museum and Headquarters.
 The museum is located near the downtown library and recreation center at 1870 Anaheim Avenue and is open Thursdays and Fridays 10 a.m.-3 p.m.

-Please note: the Anaheim Avenue entrance to the Historical Society Museum is temporarily closed while the new library is under construction.
-Please enter from Park Avenue, near the fire station.
+Please note: the Park Avenue entrance to the Historical Society Museum is temporarily closed while the new library is under construction.
+Please enter from Anaheim Avenue.

 The Costa Mesa Historical Society is a civic organization whose members care about promoting and preserving the history of our town.